faridmaakni/corpus-iznan/README.md

 .....................................................................................................

-this corpus is released under cc0 license.
+This corpus is released under cc0 license.